 Winner: Wix (Slightly)

 One of the major differences between Shopify vs Wix is the availability of free templates or themes.
 Unless you want to design your website's look and feel from scratch, you'll likely want to build off one of the templates that already exist on the marketplace.
+However, if you are looking to design your website from scratch, going with Shopify headless can help you further enhance personalization and speed.

 For Shopify, there are 9 free themes and 70 paid themes available through their marketplace, for about $180 a piece.
 There is also a multitude of third-party themes available from other websites that can be imported to your Shopify store.